WeitongZhai/Triangle-Counting-Algorithm/README.md

 # Triangle-Counting-Algorithm

 This is an triangle counting algorithm based on C.

+To build this program, I referred wang-zhq’s code.
+After studying it, I wrote my own code by myself.
+He used the matrix computing, which is very hard to understand.
+My work is totally different with him.

+Reference:
+[1] wang-zhq(2018) triangle_count [open source code]. https://github.com/wang-zhq/triangle_count

 Considering that input the graph is too slow and limited.
 We proposed out algorithm design.
  0	1